Beverly Buchanan: Early life and education

-Buchanan was born in Fuquay, North Carolina, and was raised by her great-aunt and uncle in Orangeburg, South Carolina, where her adoptive father was dean of the School of Agriculture at South Carolina State College—then the only state school for African Americans in South Carolina.
+Buchanan was born on October 8, 1940 in Fuquay, North Carolina to Irene Rogers.
+Her parents divorced when she was young, and she was sent to live with her great-aunt and uncle, Marion and Walter Buchanan, in Orangeburg, South Carolina.
+Walter was a professor and Dean of the School of Agriculture at South Carolina State College—then the only state school for African Americans in South Carolina.
+Marion, a school principal, became Buchanan's primary caregiver after Walter died when she was in the sixth grade.

-Buchanan spent a considerable amount of time with her father on his trips where he would work with rural farmers, advising them in their farming processes.
+Buchanan spent a considerable amount of time with her adopted father on his trips where he would work with tenant farmers in the Cotton Belt, advising them in their farming processes.

 In 1962, Buchanan graduated from Bennett College, in Greensboro, North Carolina, a historically black women's college, with a Bachelor of Science degree in medical technology.
 She went on to attend Columbia University, where she received a master's degree in parasitology in 1968, and a master's degree in public health in 1969.
-While working in New Jersey, Buchanan applied to medical school; although she was accepted to medical school as an alternate at Mt.
-Sinai, Buchanan decided not to go due to her desire to dedicate more time to her art.
+After graduating, she worked in medical technologist for the Veterans Administration Hospital in the Bronx, as well as a public health educator on vaccination, breastfeeding, and birth control for the East Orange Health Department.
+While working in New Jersey, Buchanan applied to medical school; although she was accepted to medical school as an alternate at Mount Sinai, Buchanan decided not to go due to her desire to dedicate more time to her art.
 Part of this choice consisted of her decision to "express the images, stories, and architecture of her African American childhood".